 Beeswax is also thought to have antifungal properties preventing the growth of yeasts and other fungi.

 While it wouldn’t provide you many nutrients, beeswax is non-toxic and safe if ingested which is one of the reasons it makes an excellent lip balm.

 5. Better even when burned

 Unlike candles made from other wax, beeswax candles burn brighter and cleaner as they emit negative ions that are known to help purify the air.
 Beeswax also smells great when burned without any added chemicals or scents, as it’s naturally aromatic from the honey and flower nectar that’s found in the honeycomb.

 Beeswax has been used throughout history as a sealant and waterproofing agent for items like belts, tents and shoes.
 By rubbing beeswax onto a surface like leather or canvas then heating it, the wax seeps into the materials’ fibres and blocks water from passing through.

 A common ingredient in lotions, salves, and balms, beeswax helps lock in moisture making it a great defense against dry skin, lips, or hair.

 Since it comes directly from bees and is non-toxic, beeswax is completely environmentally friendly and an important ingredient in a range of eco-friendly products.
 Also we use it to make our Beeswax Wraps.

 9. Never goes bad

 Beeswax contains a natural, powerful protective substance called propolis, which shields beeswax from ever going bad.
 Made by the bees by combining tree resin with wax flakes and pollen, propolis is used to used fix and strengthen the beehive while protecting the hive with an antiseptic barrier – the name propolis comes from the Greek meaning “defense of the city.”
-These protective qualities are so effective that unspoilt beeswax has even been found in ancient tombs.
+These protective qualities are so effective that unspoiled beeswax has even been found in ancient tombs.
 That said, it is possible for commercial or homemade beeswax products that also include other ingredients to go bad.